Welcome to the Coperniq API release notes. This section highlights noteworthy changes across endpoints, schemas, and docs.

 Recent highlights

-• New: Streamed file uploads for projects/requests/clients with binary‑safe handling
+• New: Streamed file uploads for projects and opportunities with binary-safe handling

 Documentation updates